smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/job-tracking/using.md

 2. Enter the LSAM menu system by entering the command **SMAGPL/STRSMA**.
 3. Enter **1** to choose the **Job Tracking menu**.
 4. Enter **4** to **End job track (ENDJOBTRK)**.
 5. Enter **5** to **Check job track status (JOBTRKSTS)**.
-    a.
-A window will display either STARTED or STOPPED.
+    - A window will display either STARTED or STOPPED.
 The status will show STOPPED if the Job Tracking function has been successfully disabled.

-#### Option Two: Start Job Tracking Using a Manual Command
+#### Option Two: End Job Tracking Using a Manual Command
 1. Log on to IBM i from a workstation or start a job with command entry access with a user profile that has LSAM Administrator privileges.
-    a.
-It is possible for a user-written CL program to perform this manual procedure.
+    - It is possible for a user-written CL program to perform this manual procedure.
 2. Ensure that the LSAM environment library list is in effect for the command entry session.
-3. To start Job Tracking manually, enter **STRJOBTRK** in the command line.
+3. To end Job Tracking manually, enter **ENDJOBTRK** in the command line.
-4. The ability to use this command from iSeries Navigator will depend on environmental controls.
-It is required that the LSAM library list be in effect as the STRJOBTRK command is used.
+4. To use this command from the IBM Navigator for i, wrap the ENDJOBTRK command in the CMD() parameter of the Agent command SMAGPL/LSAMCMD.
+Changing the name of the library SMAGPL to match an alternate LSAM environment is all that is necessary to direct the command action to that LSAM.
+(Only one LSAM can control Job Tracking at a time.)

 For instructions about stopping the Alternate Job Notify service of the LSAM, required only when True Passive tracking will be used, refer to the instructions in [IBM i Components and Operation](../operations/components.md).